qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Extract vertices
 ----------------
-Takes a line or polygon layer and generates a point layer with points representing the vertices in the input lines or polygons.
+Takes a vector layer and generates a point layer with points representing the vertices in the input geometries.

-The attributes associated to each point are the same ones associated to the line or polygon that the point belongs to.
+The attributes associated to each point are the same ones associated to the feature that the vertex belongs to.

 Additional fields are added to the vertices indicating the vertex index (beginning at 0), the feature’s part and its index within the